Derek Chauvin: Officer’s aggressive behavior raises questions about excessive off-duty police work as trial approaches

 Those familiar with his work history believe the officer worked at El Nuevo Rodeo and EME Antro Bar until at least March 2020, when the venues were shuttered because of the covid-19 pandemic.
 Both were later destroyed in the civil unrest after Floyd’s death.

 At El Nuevo Rodeo, he took on unofficial management duties doling out shifts to other off-duty police officers and requesting to be paid more for his efforts, said Santamaria, who sold the club in early 2020, well before Floyd’s death.
-The club cater to Latino customers, but when the venue added “urban nights” targeting mostly Black clientele during the week, Chauvin’s tendency to resort to methods Santamaria felt were unnecessary became especially noticeable, she said.
+The club caters to Latino customers, but when the venue added “urban nights” targeting mostly Black clientele during the week, Chauvin’s tendency to resort to methods Santamaria felt were unnecessary became especially noticeable, she said.
 She said Chauvin was visibly anxious, quick to use pepper spray and call for officer backup on minor issues.

 In a strange coincidence, Floyd also occasionally worked security at El Nuevo Rodeo during urban nights.
 The men may have met in passing, Santamaria said, but she doubts there was extended contact.
 Floyd worked inside the venue and Chauvin outside.